nurrony/express-http2-server/README.md

 Simple HTTP2 Server using ExpressJS
 ------------------------------------
-This is a simple HTTP 2.0 server using ExpressJS.
-It is a demonstration how to create HTTP 2.0 server using ExpressJS.
+This is a simple HTTP/2.0 server using ExpressJS.
+It is a demonstration how to create HTTP/2.0 server using ExpressJS.
-This is not for production usage and made for learning and playing with HTTP 2.0 only
+This is not for production usage and made for learning and playing with HTTP/2.0 only

 Generating Self Signed key
 --------------------------
-HTTPS is needed for HTTP 2.0 protocol.
-Though it is not a requirement for HTTP 2.0 protocol itself but most major browsers implement HTTP 2.0 only over TLS.
+HTTPS is needed for HTTP/2.0 protocol.
+Though it is not a requirement for HTTP/2.0 protocol itself but most major browsers implement HTTP/2.0 only over TLS.
 To generate self signed certificate run the following commands on your terminal

 ```sh